CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Research/Community-Archives-White-Paper.md

 ## Notes

 [^1]:
-     Gilliland, A., & Flinn, A. (2013, October).
-Community archives: What are we really talking about.
-In Retrieved from CIRN Prato Community Informatics Conference.
+     Gilliland, A., and A. Flinn.
+"Community archives: What are we really talking about?"
+Retrieved from CIRN Prato Community Informatics Conference (October 2013).

 [^2]:
-     Caswell, M., Migoni, A. A., Geraci, N., & Cifor, M. (2017).
-‘To be able to imagine otherwise’: community archives and the importance of representation.
-Archives and Records, 38(1), 5-26.
+     Caswell, M., A. A. Migoni, N. Geraci, and M. Cifor, M. "To Be Able to Imagine Otherwise: Community Archives and the Importance of Representation." _Archives and Records_, 38(1) (2017) 5–26.

 [^3]:
-     Walker, D., Ishikawa Sutton, M., Vira, U., & Lau, B. (2022).
-Commoning for Fun and Profit: Experimental Publishing on the Decentralized Web.
-Proceedings of the ACM on Human-Computer Interaction, 6 (CSCW2), 1-21.
+     Walker, D., M. Ishikawa Sutton, U. Vira, and B. Lau.
+"Commoning for Fun and Profit: Experimental Publishing on the Decentralized Web." _Proceedings of the ACM on Human-Computer Interaction_, 6 (CSCW2) (2022) 1–21.

 [^4]:
-     Tyagi, A. K. (2023).
-Decentralized everything: Practical use of blockchain technology in future applications.
-In Distributed Computing to Blockchain (pp. 19-38).
-Academic Press.
+     Tyagi, A. K. "Decentralized Everything: Practical Use of Blockchain Technology in Future Applications."
+In _Distributed Computing to Blockchain_.
+Academic Press (2023), 19–38.

 [^5]:
      This section of the white paper draws on research findings stemming from our interviews with community archives.